neilchen1998/image-segmentation-project/README.md

 ![cheetah](https://github.com/neilchen1998/image-segmentation-project/blob/main/dataset/cheetah.bmp?raw=true)

 We use a panoply of algorithms to segment the foreground (cheetah) from the background (grass).
-Then we compare the results against each other and see which approach yields the best result (the lowest error rate).
+Then we compare the results against each other and see which approach yields the best result (the lowest error rate compared with the idea mask).

-## Dataset [3]
+## Dataset [2]
 * cheetah.bmp
 * cheetah_mask.bmp
 * TrainingSamplesDCT_8.mat